boutroslab/Supplemental-Material/Rauscher_2017/README.md

 ## Supporting analysis code for the manuscript

-This directory contains an R package that can reproduce the figures in the manuscript.
-The package can be downloaded from the GitHub repository by clicking on the package file ('CGIMhd17.tar.gz') and then clicking the 'Download' button on the right.
+This directory contains an R markdown file that can reproduce the figures in the manuscript.
+A corresponding R package including all source data required to run the code can be downloaded from [Figshare](https://figshare.com/s/33f68e70fbf6e6ac600f).
 The package can then be installed from the command line by typing

 ```{sh}
 R CMD INSTALL CGIMhd17_0_1_0.tar.gz